Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

 for all $j\in \{1,...,J\}$, where $G_{itj}$ is a sampling design array indicating which site will be sampled within each primary $t$ and secondary occasion $j$.
 In the design of D\&S, for $j=1$ the success probability was $p_1=1$ (all sites were sampled), for all $t \in \{1,..., T\}$.
 At $j=2$ the success probability was $p_2=0.1$ (Fig. A.1).

-Recently, \citet{belmont2024spatiotemporal} showed that D\&S's model overestimates the spatial decay parameter $\phi$, which is likely caused by the use of sparse approximations for Gaussian process (GP) (based on \citealt{datta2016hierarchical}).
+Recently, \citet{belmont2024spatiotemporal} showed that D\&S's model overestimates the spatial decay parameter $\phi$, which is likely caused by the use of sparse approximations for Gaussian processes (GP) in the nearest neighbor approach (based on \citealt{datta2016hierarchical}).
 To further evaluate if $\phi$ overestimation affects occupancy estimates, we built scenario 1 within study 1 (1-1, Fig. \ref{fig:simulation-design}) where data were simulated under stronger spatial autocorrelation/slower spatial decay levels ($\phi=0.5$ and $\phi=1$, Fig. A.2) than scenario 0.

 The study 2 started with the replacement of a Bernoulli-distributed by a Poisson-distributed number of surveys to sites, in order to mimic the distribution of surveys in the butterfly data (Fig. \ref{fig:butterfly-data}).
 The Poisson design kept the total amount of data constant, which was achieved by summing the vector of probabilities of D\&S Bernoulli design $p_1+p_2 = 1+0.1 = 1.1$ and using it as the intensity parameter $\lambda$ of a Poisson distribution